-The weather was beautiful as we hiked the ten and one half miles to Upper Two Medicine Lake and back.
-We saw a moose, picture perfect lakes and mountains, and early fall colors in the willows and sycamores.
+The weather was beautiful as we hiked the ten and one-half miles to Upper Two Medicine Lake and back.
+We saw a moose, picture-perfect lakes and mountains, and early fall colors in the willows and sycamores.
 We also saw that every other hiker we passed on the trail had a can of bear spray strapped to their hip or chest like a holstered sidearm.
-I was thinking we may have made a fatal mistake, but we pressed on.
+I thought we may have made a fatal mistake, but we pressed on.

 You can guess that we – or, at least, I – made it out of the woods alive.
-In fact, we saw no bears at all and I congratulated myself for my frugality.
-The next morning as we were packing up the trailer to leave we saw the biggest grizzly bear imaginable, walking along the mountain face just uphill from the trail we walked the day before.
+In fact, we saw no bears at all, and I congratulated myself on my frugality.
+The next morning as we were packing up the trailer to leave, we saw the biggest grizzly bear imaginable, walking along the mountain face just uphill from the trail we walked the day before.
 I think I can find forty-two dollars next time.